StoneTone/home-improv/README.md

 - React
 - Chakra UI
-- Carousel component (add specific carousel library name)
+- Carousel component
-- Icons library (add specific icons library name)
+- Icons library

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or a pull request in the repository.
-Please follow the [code of conduct](/CODE_OF_CONDUCT.md) when contributing.

 ---